WICG/direct-sockets/docs/explainer.md

 ## Background

-This Network Sockets API proposal relates to the Discourse post [Filling the remaining gap between WebSocket, WebRTC and WebTransport](https://discourse.wicg.io/t/filling-the-remaining-gap-between-websocket-webrtc-and-webtranspor/4366).
+This Direct Sockets API proposal relates to the Discourse post [Filling the remaining gap between WebSocket, WebRTC and WebTransport](https://discourse.wicg.io/t/filling-the-remaining-gap-between-websocket-webrtc-and-webtranspor/4366).

+This API is currently planned as a part of the [Isolated Web Apps](https://github.com/WICG/isolated-web-apps/blob/main/README.md) proposal - check out [Telnet Client Demo](https://github.com/GoogleChromeLabs/telnet-client) for a showcase of the API's capabilities.

 ## Use cases